amosnier/sha-2/README.md

 ## Reference implementation

 I had missed that when I made this implementation but [RFC 6234, chapter 8](https://tools.ietf.org/html/rfc6234#section-8) actually includes a reference implementation in C that is (at least in ambition) broader in scope than this one.
-I have however neither compiled not tested it.
+I have however neither compiled nor tested it.